-You can organize course participants and course-related groups in the members management.
-Groups can also be bundled in learning areas.
+You can organize course participants and course-related groups, as well as their rights, in the members management.
 The course structure and the course tools are set up in the course editor.
 Furthermore, you have access to the storage folder of a course.

 The menu Assessment Tool is therefore relevant during the course or at the end.

 All owners of courses have access to the assessment tool as well as members of a corresponding group and, last but not least, all coaches.
 Owners may assess all course participants, tutors only those they have been assigned to.